 “We won’t be turned into drones,” I exclaimed.
 “We won’t do your dirty work!
 You filthy primates!”

 “That’s precisely what I want,” the monkey said.
 “I don’t need you to work for us.
 See, you took our jobs.
 You took our passions.
 Our art.
 Our entrepreneurial spirit.
 And as if that weren’t enough, you then stole our words.
 You stole what we are.
 You have no choice in the matter and there’s certainly no mercy.
 This is a war over the survival of our species.
-I hold no illusions towards being controlled by my genes.
+I hold no illusions about being controlled by my genes.
 But you see, I think they’re beautiful.
 And I think they’re absolutely paramount.”

 Armed with a power drill and a wry smile, he combed my hair back.
 He continued, “I know many who have surrendered to a life in perpetual, so-called ‘leisure’,” he said.
 “In blind ignorance, blissfully so, in your theatrical facade of care.
 I accept that if you wave a candy bar in front of a child, he’ll bite.
 But even if you’d like to think so, we’re not all children.”